-If you plan to work in Sweden for longer than three months you will instead need a residence permit (applies for visiting researchers) or work permit (applies for those not doing any research).
+If you are a citizen of a non-EU country you will need a residence permit (applies for visiting researchers) or work permit (applies for those not doing any research).

-More information about permits, visas and application forms can be found at www.migrationsverket.se.
+More information about permits, visas and application forms can be found at http://www.migrationsverket.se/English/Private-individuals.html.

 If you plan to continue working as a visiting researcher after your residence permit expires, apply to extend it.
 Make sure to submit your application before your current permit expires.
 You can obtain a permit for the period during which the agreement with the research principal is in force but not past the time for which your passport remains valid.
 Once you have had a residence permit to conduct research for four years, you can obtain a permanent residence permit, which remains in force as long as you live in Sweden.
 Keep in mind that your ability to obtain a permanent residence permit may be affected if you did not live or work in Sweden during extended periods of time while your permit was in force.
 Read more at Migrationsverket.